Famous boxers and venues that have made boxing the lifeblood of Bethnal Green

 Legendary coaches like Tony Burns are a key part of what makes boxing in the East End so great.
 Clubs like Repton would be nothing without dedicated individuals like Tony Burns.

-Back to basics: Boxing venues in the East End
+Boxing venues in the East End

 The York Hall on Old Ford Road, Bethnal Green is one of the most famous boxing venues in the country.
 It contains a ring, some wooden seating and not much else.
 The venues ensure that the fights remain the centre of attention.

-Just down the road from Bethnal Green, another famous past venue was the Mile End Arena.
+Just down the road from Bethnal Green, another famous venue was the Mile End Arena.
 Now demolished, it made York Hall look plush in comparison.
 It was situated behind Mile End Tube Station and operated in the 1930s, 40s and 50s.

 Still today, boxing can draw in a large crowd in the East End, especially when a local is fighting.
+York Hall retains its international reputation, hosting boxing events regularly, including styles popular in South America such as Lucha Libre.

 Harvey Horn is a flyweight boxer, he told promoter Frank Warren about the thrill of boxing in York Hall as an East Ender.